 Ingrid Henny Abrams is 3/4 children’s librarian, 1/4 YA/teen librarian, library advocate, mediocre crafter, and wearer of ridiculously cheerful clothing.

 Serious Bio Time: I have been a public children’s librarian in NYC since 2008.
 Before that, I was a librarian at one of the United States’ last few private, subscription libraries.
 I am one of the American Library Association’s Emerging Leaders of 2012, as well as a founding member of Urban Librarians Unite, which exists to fight library budget cuts in NYC.
-I’m Director-at-Large of ALA’s GLBT Round Table and a member of the Rainbow Book Project Committee (February 1, 2013, to January 31, 2015).
+I’m Director-at-Large of ALA’s GLBT Round Table and a proud former member of the Rainbow Book Project Committee (February 1, 2013, to January 31, 2015).
 Along with Natalie Binder, I am a co-creator of Libraries Changed My Life.
 I am one of the few and proud administrators of Librarian Wardrobe.
 And before that?
 I did serious time as a:

 - Childcare Worker (Professional Diaper Changer)

 Want to know more?
 OK, stalker.
 You can read about me at Slate, Librarian Wardrobe, YA Librarian Tales, American Libraries Magazine, GLBT News, Library Joy, Save NYC Libraries, and Dressed Her Days Vintage.